magalhini/blog/content/typography-on-the-subway:-a-trip-around-the-world/index.md

 ---
-title: "Typography on the Subway: A Trip Around the World"
+title: 'Typography on the Subway: A Trip Around the World'
-description: "Few things are more fascinating than cities.
-Having lived in a few different countries around the world by now (🇵🇹🇬🇧🇩🇪🇨🇦) , I’m constantly thinking about how one city feels different than the…"
+description: 'Few things are more fascinating than cities.
+Having lived in a few different countries around the world by now (🇵🇹🇬🇧🇩🇪🇨🇦) , I’m constantly thinking about how one city feels different than the…'
-date: "2018-01-03T15:52:04.859Z"
+date: '2018-01-03T15:52:04.859Z'
 categories:
   - Typography
-  - Transportation
-  - Design
-  - Subway
-  - Typeface

 published: true
 canonical_link: https://blog.prototypr.io/typography-on-the-subway-a-trip-around-the-world-463788a76a57